The Recovery and Resilience Facility

 To benefit from the support of the Facility, Member States submit their recovery and resilience plans to the European Commission.
 Each plan sets out the reforms and investments to be implemented by end-2026 and Member States can receive financing up to a previously agreed allocation.

-Each plan should effectively address challenges identified in the European Semester, particularly the country-specific recommendations of 2019 and 2020 adopted by the Council.
+Each plan should effectively address challenges identified in the European Semester, particularly the country-specific recommendations adopted by the Council.
 It should also advance the green and digital transitions and make Member States’ economies and societies more resilient.

 The Recovery and Resilience Facility is performance based.
 Fulfilment of agreed milestones and targets towards achieving the reforms and investments in the plans will unlock regular payment.